Le Rêve (Picasso): Wynn incident

 In 2006, the painting was the centerpiece of Wynn's collection and he had considered naming his Wynn Las Vegas resort after it.
 During a period of anti-French sentiment in the United States in response to France's opposition to the United States' proposed invasion of Iraq, Wynn decided it was inadvisable to give the resort a French name.
-In October 2006, Wynn told a group of his friends (including the screenwriter Nora Ephron and her husband Nick Pileggi, the broadcaster Barbara Walters, the art dealer Serge Sorokko and his wife, the model Tatiana Sorokko and the lawyer David Boies and his wife, Mary) that he had agreed the day before to sell Le Rêve for $139 million to Steve Cohen.
+In October 2006, Wynn told a group of his friends (including screenwriter Nora Ephron and her husband Nick Pileggi, broadcaster Barbara Walters, art dealer Serge Sorokko and his wife, model Tatiana Sorokko and lawyer David Boies and his wife, Mary) that he had agreed the day before to sell Le Rêve for $139 million to Steve Cohen.
 At the time, this price would have made Le Rêve the most expensive piece of art ever.
 While Wynn was showing the painting to his friends, apparently about to reveal the now still officially undisclosed previous owner (see above), he put his right elbow through the canvas, puncturing the left forearm of the figure and creating a six-inch tear.

 Ephron offered as an explanation that Wynn uses wild gestures while speaking and has retinitis pigmentosa, which affects his peripheral vision.
 Later, Wynn said that he took the event as a sign to not sell the painting.

 After a $90,000 repair, the painting was re-valued at $85 million.
 Wynn filed a claim to recover the $54 million perceived loss from his Lloyd's of London insurers, an amount which would have covered most of the initial cost of buying the painting.
 When the insurers balked, Wynn sued them in January 2007.

 The case was eventually settled out of court in March 2007.
 Cohen bought the painting from Wynn in 2013 for $155 million (ca. $134 million in 2006 dollars).
 Ignoring inflation, the price was estimated to be the highest ever paid for an artwork by a U.S. collector until Kenneth C. Griffin's ~$300 million purchase of Willem de Kooning's Interchange in September 2015.